 Center for Student Conflict Management - CARE

-The primary charge of the CSCM-CARE GA is to generally support the Assistant Director for Student Support Services by reviewing CARE reports, responding to reporters, checking in with students, and helping to maintain the current success of the CARE system.
+The primary charge of the CSCM-CARE GA is to generally support the Associate Director for Student Support Services and CARE Network Coordinator by reviewing CARE reports, responding to reporters, checking in with students, and helping to maintain the current success of the CARE system.
 Depending on the CSCM-CARE GA’s level of experience, the successful candidate may meet with students experiencing low-level concerns, talk with reporters about the CARE process, and evaluate student and reporter responses about their participation in the CARE system.

 Essential Duties, Tasks, and Responsibilities

 - Conduct initial review and intake of CARE reports.

 - Follow up with reporters in cases currently classified as “monitored” (low level concerns).

 - Update and maintain the CARE Excel sheet identifying all students currently involved in CARE and indicating the additional steps that need to be taken.